Romerico234/Operating-Systems/notes/04-threads.md

    - No explicit IPC needed for communication

 3. **Cost Effective**
-   - Les time-consuming to context-switching and creation compared to process creation which is costly due to full memory/resource allocation
+   - Less time-consuming to context-switching and creation compared to process creation which is costly due to full memory/resource allocation

 4. **Utilization of Multiprocessor Architectures**
    - Threads can run **in parallel on different CPUs**